Wang Peiyu

 Wang Peiyu (born 4 March 1978) is a Chinese Peking opera singer-actress who plays old sheng (male) roles.
 A winner of the Plum Blossom Award and the Magnolia Stage Award, Wang Peiyu is also known for her innovative efforts to popularize Peking opera among young people.
-Helped by her androgynous looks and a strong social media presence, Wang has in recent years built a large fanbase, as demonstrated by her over 1 million fans on Sina Weibo.
+Helped by her androgynous looks and a strong social media presence, Wang has in recent years built a large fanbase, as demonstrated by her almost one and a half million fans on Sina Weibo.